-BICYCLE PARKING Bicycles must be parked outside the Royal Museums, outside the Museum you can park your bicycle in Piazza San Giovanni, near the Royal Palace Complex entrance
+Bikes are to be parked outside the Royal Museums.
+Outside the Museum, you can park you bike in Piazza San Giovanni, close the entrance to the Royal Palace

-- The average length of the visit is about 2hours, therefore is advisable to purchase the ticket well in advance of the closing time.
-Maps of the area are available, in order to organize your visit and to have a definite idea of the spaces.
+The average length of a visit to the Museums is about 2 hours, so it is recommended to purchase your ticket well in advance of the closing time of the museum.
+In order to overview the spaces and better organize your visit to the Royal Museums, a map of the spaces is available.

-- The collections of the Royal Museums are delicate, that is why we are asking the visitor not to touch the works or eat and drink in the rooms.
+The collections of the Royal Museums are vulnerable, so we ask our visitors not to touch the works and not to eat and drink in the exhibition halls.

 FACILITIES FOR VISITORS

-There are some deckchairs available in the Royal Gardens, ideal for taking a break while visiting the Royal Museums or the Royal Gardens.
+Folding stools are available for visitors along the itinerary of the Sabauda Gallery.
+A number of deck chairs are available in the Royal Gardens for taking a break while visiting the Museums or the Royal Gardens.

-The main floor of the Royal Palace is accessible by an elevator directly from the ticket office (door size: 75 cm) but first it is necessary to ask for help from the staff of the ticket office.
-You can access to the new wing of the building that houses the Sabauda Art Gallery and the Museum of Antiquities from the Royal Gardens, both fully accessible with elevators (door size: 110 cm) and motorized platform, activated by the room staff.
-Currently, the Kitchen (located in the basement of the Royal Palace), the King’s private apartments and the Queen Elena’s private apartments (located on the ground floor) are not wheelchair accessible.
-The Caveau exhibition halls of the Royal Library are accessible thanks to some platforms and elevators (door size:80 cm) with the help of the room staff.
-The rooms of Chiablese Palace are fully accessible without the need for assistance by the staff.
+The main floor of the Royal Palace is accessible by elevator directly from the ticket office (door measurements 75 cm).
+It is necessary to ask for assistance provided by the ticket office staff.
+From the Royal Gardens you can access the New Wing, which houses the Sabauda Gallery and the collections of the Museum of Antiquities, both of which are fully accessible by elevators (door measures 110 cm) and motorized platforms, activated by our staff.
+Kitchens, on the basement floor of the Royal Palace, and the King’s Apartment and Queen Helena’s Apartment on the ground floor are not currently wheelchair accessible.
+The exhibition rooms in the Royal Library’s Caveau are accessible thanks to platforms and freight elevators (door size 80 cm) under the assistance of our staff.
+No assistance or aids are needed to visit the Chiablese Hall, which spaces are fully accessible.